brianinnes/PiClusterK3OS/docs/setup/setupIntelK3OSAgent.md

 As part of the cluster I need at least 1 amd64 node, this will be a multi-arch build node when the cluster is fully operational, but as part of the initial setup it is needed to run images not available for arm architectures.

-Kubernetes automatically adds the label **kubernetes.io/arch: arm** to each node, which can be used as a selector to ensure pods can be limited to a specific architecture when required.
+Kubernetes automatically adds the label **kubernetes.io/arch: amd64** to each node, which can be used as a selector to ensure pods can be limited to a specific architecture when required.
 The value of the label is the **runtime.GOARCH** as defined by the go language for the node architecture.

 I plan to create multi-architecture builds of all containers that form part of the core infrastructure, but this is a secondary goal after the core setup.